 The Residency Requirement

-Here in Florida we have a residency requirement which states that a divorce (commonly referred to as a “dissolution of marriage”) can only be granted in Florida if at least one of the divorcing spouses has lived in the state for the six months prior to the date on which their petition for dissolution of marriage was filed.
+Here in Florida, we have a residency requirement that states that a divorce (commonly referred to as a “dissolution of marriage”) can only be granted in Florida if at least one of the divorcing spouses has lived in the state for six months prior to the date on which their petition for dissolution of marriage was filed.

 Grounds for Divorce